GoogleCloudPlatform/k8s-config-connector/apps/bookstore/README.md

 # Push them to Google Container Registry (GCR)
 make docker-push

-# Deploy your built images to your GKE cluster
+# Deploy your built images to your Kubernetes cluster
 make deploy
 ```